Lightning-AI/pytorch-lightning/docs/source/index.rst

 ..
 Add callout items below this line

 .. customcalloutitem::
-   :description: Use this 2-step guide to learn the key concepts.
+   :description: Learn the 9 concepts that enable you to build the majority of models.
-   :header: New to Lightning?
+   :header: Level 1: Lightning in 15 minutes
    :button_link:  starter/introduction.html

 .. customcalloutitem::